 - What is the best glue for aquascaping?

-This article will answer the above questions and many more so that you can feel more confident when using super glue in your aquarium.
+This article answers the above questions and many more, helping you feel more confident using super glue in your aquarium.

-Many chemicals should be kept away from aquariums due to the risk of water contamination.
-Many aquarists don’t realize the chemicals contained in aerosols can settle on the surface and contaminate the water, with potentially disastrous effects.
+Many chemicals should be kept away from aquariums due to their toxicity and risk of water contamination.
+Many aquarists don’t realize the chemicals contained in aerosols can settle on the water surface, causing toxic contamination with potentially disastrous effects.

-From my own experience, copious amounts of research, and talking to other aquarists, I have established that most types of super glue are safe to use in an aquarium.
-Providing the chemical formula and active ingredients are relatively similar, these glues will react the same.
+From my experience, copious amounts of research, and talking to other aquarists, I have established that most types of superglue are safe to use in aquariums.
+If each glue’s chemical formulation and active ingredients are relatively similar, they will react the same in water.

 It is important to check the label for any warnings.
 Some manufacturers may specifically state that their products are unsafe for use in an aquarium.
-You also want to look out for added chemicals like mold inhibitors, which are toxic within a fish tank.
+You also want to look for added chemicals like mold inhibitors, which are toxic to fish.

-I have done some research into the main chemicals found in most superglues which I discuss in the next sections.
+I have researched the main chemicals found in most superglues which I discuss in the next sections.

 First of all, there is a chemical called isobutyl-cyanoacrylate.
-Isobutyl is a skin, eye, and respiratory irritant that is harmful in case of ingestion or exposure to the eyes.
+Isobutyl is a skin, eye, and respiratory irritant that is harmful when ingested or exposed to the eyes.

-Inhalation is also bad for your fish as it can cause respiratory problems such as shortness of breath, coughing, and tightness in the chest.
-This chemical is not known to be carcinogenic (cancer-causing) or is a reproductive toxin.
+Inhalation is also bad for your fish, causing respiratory problems.
+Isobutyl-cyanoacrylate is not known to be carcinogenic (cancer-causing) or a reproductive toxin.

-Many other chemicals are used in super glue that are not necessary to list, but make sure you research the chemical composition of your glue before using it on an aquarium or tank.
+There are many chemicals used in superglue, not all are necessary to list, but make sure you research the chemical composition of your glue before using it on an aquarium or tank.

 Superglue is intended for use with plastics and glass only!
-Superglue will stick well to these materials because they each have a smooth surface.
-However, superglue will not bond as strongly to any porous surfaces, including wood, fabric, or ceramic.
+Superglue will stick well to these materials because they have smooth surfaces.
+However, superglue will not bond as strongly to porous surfaces, such as wood, fabric, or ceramic.

 So super glue has many chemicals that can be toxic to fish, but only in its raw form.
 The last thing you want is to have a toxic chemical enter your aquarium and hurt your fish.